STRIDES/NIHCloudLabAzure/tutorials/README.md

 For Cloud Lab users interested in multi-modal clinical informatics, DICOMcast provides the ability to synchronize data from a DICOM service to a FHIR service, allowing users to integrate clinical and imaging data.
 DICOMcast expands the use cases for health data by supporting both a streamlined view of longitudinal patient data and the ability to effectively create cohorts for medical studies, analytics, and machine learning.
 For more information on how to utilize DICOMcast please visit Microsoft’s [documentation](https://learn.microsoft.com/en-us/azure/healthcare-apis/dicom/dicom-cast-overview) or the open-source [GitHub repository](https://github.com/microsoft/dicom-server/blob/main/docs/quickstarts/deploy-dicom-cast.md).

 For users hoping to train deep learning models on imaging data, InnerEye-DeepLearning (IE-DL) is a toolbox that Microsoft developed for easily training deep learning models on 3D medical images.
 Simple to run both locally and in the cloud with AzureML, it allows users to train and run inference on the following:
-•	Segmentation models.
+•	Segmentation models
-•	Classification and regression models.
+•	Classification and regression models
-•	Any PyTorch Lightning model, via a bring-your-own-model setup.
-This project exists in a separate GitHub repository available to [here](https://github.com/microsoft/InnerEye-DeepLearning).
+•	Any PyTorch Lightning model, via a bring-your-own-model setup This project exists in a separate [GitHub repository](https://github.com/microsoft/InnerEye-DeepLearning).

 ## **Microsoft Genomics** <a name="bio"></a>
-Microsoft has genomics-related offerings that will be useful to many Cloud Lab users.
+Microsoft has several genomics-related offerings that will be useful to many Cloud Lab users.
 For a broad overview, visit the [Microsof Genomics Community site](https://microsoft.github.io/Genomics-Community/index.html).
 You can also get an overview of different execution options from [this blog](https://techcommunity.microsoft.com/t5/healthcare-and-life-sciences/genomic-workflow-managers-on-microsoft-azure/ba-p/3747052), and a detailed analysis for Nextflow with AWS Batch at [this blog](https://techcommunity.microsoft.com/t5/healthcare-and-life-sciences/rna-sequencing-analysis-on-azure-using-nextflow-configuration/ba-p/3738854).
 We highlight a few key services here:
 + [Genomics Notebooks](https://github.com/microsoft/genomicsnotebook): These example notebooks highlight many common use cases in genomics research.
 + [Cromwell on Azure](https://github.com/microsoft/CromwellOnAzure): Documentation on how to spin up the resources needed to run Cromwell on Azure.
 + [Microsoft Genomics](https://learn.microsoft.com/en-us/azure/genomics/quickstart-run-genomics-workflow-portal): Run BWA and GATK using this managed service.
+Note that it uses Python 2.7 and thus is not compatible with AzureML (which uses Python 3), but you can run it from any other shell environment.
 + [Nextflow on Azure](https://microsoft.github.io/Genomics-Community/mydoc_nextflow.html): Run Nextflow workflows using Azure Batch.

 ## **Genome Wide Association Studies** <a name="gwas"></a>
-+ Need to update a GWAS notebook for Azure
 Genome wide association studies, or GWAS, are statistical analyses that look for associations between genomic variants and phenotypic traits.
 - This [NIH CFDE written tutorial](https://training.nih-cfde.org/en/latest/Bioinformatic-Analyses/GWAS-in-the-cloud
-) walks you through running a simple GWAS using EC2.
-The tutorials asks you to select the Ohio region, make sure you change your region to N. Virginia otherwise you will have network issues.
+) walks you through running a simple GWAS on AWS, but can be adapted for Azure.
 Note that the CFDE page has a few other bioinformatics related tutorials like BLAST and Illumina read simulation.
 We also converted the GWAS tutorial to a simplified [notebook version](/tutorials/notebooks/GWAS) if you prefer that format.
-See our [notebook guide](/docs/Jupyter_notebook.md) for help with that.

 ## **NCBI BLAST** <a name="blast"></a>
 The NCBI Basic Local Alignment Search Tool (BLAST) find regions of similarity between input sequences.
-- [This Microsoft Blog](https://techcommunity.microsoft.com/t5/azure-high-performance-computing/running-ncbi-blast-on-azure-performance-scalability-and-best/ba-p/2410483) explains how to optimize BLAST analyses on Azure virtual machines.
+- [This Microsoft Blog](https://techcommunity.microsoft.com/t5/azure-high-performance-computing/running-ncbi-blast-on-azure-performance-scalability-and-best/ba-p/2410483) explains how to optimize BLAST analyses on Azure VMs.

-## **Query a VCF file in Azure Synapse** <a name="rna"></a>
+## **Query a VCF file in Azure Synapse** <a name="vcf"></a>
 - You can use SQL to rapidly query a VCF file in Azure Synapse.
 The requires converting the file from VCF to Parquet format, a common format for databases.
 Read more about how to do this in Azure on [this Microsoft blog](https://techcommunity.microsoft.com/t5/healthcare-and-life-sciences/genomic-data-in-parquet-format-on-azure/ba-p/3150554).

 ## **RNAseq** <a name="rna"></a>
 RNAseq is a technique for quantifying gene levels of gene expression across the genome.

 - You can run this [Nextflow on Azure tutorial](https://microsoft.github.io/Genomics-Community/mydoc_nextflow.html) for RNAseq a variety of ways on Azure.
 Following the instructions outlined above, you could use Virtual Machines, Azure Machine Learning, or Azure Batch.
-- For a notebook version of a complete RNAseq pipeline from Fastq to Salmon quantification from the King Lab of the University of Maine INBRE use this [notebook](/tutorials/notebooks/rnaseq-myco-tutorial-main), which we re-wrote to work on Azure.
-You can also use any of Ben King's excellent [notebooks](https://github.com/NIGMS/RNAseqUM) as well, but they are originally written for GCP.
+- For a notebook version of a complete RNAseq pipeline from Fastq to Salmon quantification from the NIGMS Sandbox Program use this [notebook](/tutorials/notebooks/rnaseq-myco-tutorial-main), which we re-wrote to work on Azure.

 ## **Single Cell RNAseq** <a name="sc"></a>
 Single Cell RNAseq (scRNAseq) analyses allow for gene expression profiling at the single cell level.
 -  This [NVIDIA blog](https://developer.nvidia.com/blog/accelerating-single-cell-genomic-analysis-using-rapids/) details how to run an accelerated scRNAseq pipeline using RAPIDS.
 You can find a link to the GitHub that has lots of example notebooks [here](https://github.com/clara-parabricks/rapids-single-cell-examples).
-For each example use case they show some nice benchmarking data with time and cost for CPU vs. GPU machine types.
+For each example use case they show some nice benchmarking data with time and cost for CPU vs. GPU machine types on AWS.
 You will see that most runs cost less than $1.00 with GPU machines (priced on AWS).
 If you want a CPU version that users Scanpy you can use this [notebook](https://github.com/clara-parabricks/rapids-single-cell-examples/blob/master/notebooks/hlca_lung_cpu_analysis.ipynb).
 Pay careful attention to the environment setup as there are a lot of dependencies for these notebooks.
 Create a conda environment in the terminal, then run the notebook.
 Consider using [mamba](https://github.com/mamba-org/mamba) to speed up environment creation.
 We created a [guide](/docs/create_conda_env.md) for conda environment set up as well.

 ## **Long Read Sequence Analysis** <a name="long"></a>
 Long read DNA sequence analysis involves analyzing sequencing reads typically longer than 10 thousand base pairs (bp) in length, compared with short read sequencing where reads are about 150 bp in length.